 Sharon Blanchet has more than 25 years of experience in family law and is a founding member of the firm Ashworth, Blanchet, Christenson & Kalemkiarian.
 Her practice focuses on high asset and complex litigation matters and custody issues.

-Sharon Blanchet is an “A” lister family lawyer who maintains her “Zen-like” composure.
-Find out how she does it.
-Listen to the podcast or read the transcript of this insightful interview.
+Sharon is an “A” lister family lawyer who maintains her “Zen-like” composure; find out how she does it by listening to the podcast or reading the transcript of this insightful interview.